 The struts are part of the undercarriage, more commonly known as the landing gear.
-Their function is to absorb the impact of the landing as the aircraft touches the ground.
-Each strut contains a shock absorber (a collection of springs), hydraulic oil and gasses which work together to reduce the impact felt by the passengers (Img.
-2).
+There are two main types - straight leg (Img.
+2) and trailing link (Img.
+3) - but their function is the same: to absorb the impact of the landing as the aircraft touches the ground.
+Each strut contains a shock absorber (a collection of springs), hydraulic oil and gasses which work together to reduce the impact felt by the passengers.